-3 R.7.8.11 Species Sensitivity Distributions
+15 R.7.8.11 Species Sensitivity Distributions

-- 4 The Species Sensitivity Distribution (SSD) approach used for setting environmental - 5 protection values (e.g. PNECs) for the pelagic compartment has only rarely been applied - 6 to the sediment compartment.
-This is mainly due to the lack of toxicity data and test - 7 protocols for a sufficient number of distinct species that would fully reflect the - 8 complexity of the benthic community.
-Furthermore, currently there is no scientific - 9 agreement on the number and type of data to be used in a sediment SSD. - 10 The SSD approach is protective for a community only if the species within the SSD are - 11 representative of that community.
-With a limited suite of organisms for which data exists - for a given substance it is unlikely that those organisms are a good representation of the - community which is the protection target.
-In any case the usability of the SSD approach - 14 for deriving sediment reference values is limited to data rich substances For most - substances, there is not enough data to employ the SSD approach.
-If used, the - justification provided for an SSD would need to be evaluated on a case-by-case basis.
+- 16 The Species Sensitivity Distribution (SSD) approach used for setting environmental - 17 protection values (e.g. PNECs) for the pelagic compartment has only rarely been applied - 18 to the sediment compartment.
+This is mainly due to the lack of toxicity data for a - 19 sufficient number of distinct species that would fully reflect the complexity of the benthic - 20 community.
+Furthermore, currently there is no scientific agreement on the number and - 21 type of data to be used in a sediment SSD. - 22 The SSD approach is protective for a community only if the species within the SSD are - representative of that community.
+With a limited suite of organisms for which data exists - 24 for a given substance it is unlikely that those organisms are a good representation of the - community which is the protection target.
+In any case the usability of the SSD approach - 26 for deriving sediment reference values is limited to data rich substances.
+For most - 27 substances, there is not enough data to employ the SSD approach.
+If used, the - justification provided for an SSD would need to be evaluated on a case-by-case basis. - 29 The EFSA PPR Opinion 2015 provides some scientific principles to be considered when - 30 using the SSD approach when assessing sediment organisms exposed to active - 31 substances of pesticides and transformations products from these substances.
+These - 32 considerations can help to build a justification for SSD approaches under REACH.